Durable seals with industrial sealants

 Description: silicone based sealants are the most common industrial sealants as they are versatile, strong and affordable.
 They have a life expectancy of 10-20 years.
 Silicone based sealants exist in two types: neutral cure and acetoxy.

 Properties: silicone based sealing solutions are strong and watertight.
-They can also be given special properties such as heat and chemical resistance.
+Thanks to modification, they can also have special properties such as heat and chemical resistance.

 Industrial uses: the range of industrial uses of silicone sealing systems is broad.
 They are suitable for example for glazing as a structural sealant and sealing electric sockets.